emlearn/emlearn-micropython/paper/paper.md

 and this is an attractive proposition for practictioners that are familiar with Python.
 However, research has identified that running computationally-intensive algorithms in Python with MicroPython can be inefficient[@plauska_performance_2023; @ionescu_investigating_2020; @dokic_micropython_2020].
-This also limits the effectiveness of tools that generate Python code from a machine-learning model, such as m2cgen[@m2cgen].
+This also limits the effectiveness of tools that generate Python code, such as m2cgen[@m2cgen].

 The library ulab[@ulab] implements efficient numeric computing facilities for MicroPython, including the core parts of numpy[@numpy], plus some parts of scipy[@scipy].